 (a) the CEO;

-(b) if in the view of the chairman any matter proposed to be put before the meeting concerns the functions of a Director — the Director;
+(b) if in the view of the chairperson any matter proposed to be put before the meeting concerns the functions of a Director — the Director;

-(c) if in the view of the chairman another agency is concerned with a matter to be considered at the meeting — the chief executive officer of the agency.
+(c) if in the view of the chairperson another agency is concerned with a matter to be considered at the meeting — the chief executive officer of the agency.

-(3) For the purposes of subsection (2)(b), the CEO is to notify the chairman as to the functions of the Directors and any changes to those functions.
+(3) For the purposes of subsection (2)(b), the CEO is to notify the chairperson as to the functions of the Directors and any changes to those functions.

 (4) Subject to subsection (5) —